About Michelle Ogundehin

 On the home strait

 It was blissful.
 I did no painting, no improvements, bought nothing and didn’t even remove the pictures that already hung on the walls.
 I just let myself be.
 Breathing fresh air and uncoiling.
 Gradually shaking off layers of ingrained city stress.
 I was freelance but only now becoming free.
 Or so I thought.

-Having been freelance for several years it was relatively straight forward to rustle up accounts, what wasn’t so clear was making them look like I was a good bet for a mortgage now that 99% deals were a thing of the past.
-Nevertheless I’d been saving like a demon since my divorce, also religiously eBaying anything extraneous, and I got there: my first owned home.
+Having been freelance for several years it was relatively straight forward to rustle up accounts.
+What wasn’t so clear was making them look like I was a good bet for a mortgage.
+Especially now that 99% deals were a thing of the past.
+Nevertheless I’d been saving like a demon since my divorce, also religiously eBaying anything extraneous, and I got there.
+My first owned home.

 Three months after viewing I got the keys.
-A month later I’d stripped absolutely everything out.
-Every shred of lining paper came off the walls, every tile, the sinks, bath, loo, carpets, non-structural walls, everything.
+Less than a month later, every shred of paper had come off the walls, every tile, the sinks, bath, loo, carpets, non-structural walls, everything.
 I wanted it all gone.
 For once, I was to live with nothing that was not mine.
 I would rebuild, both it and myself, from the inside out.

 They were tangible expressions of the homeowner’s pleasure at simply being at home, and crucially, regardless of their style, they were homes that left you feeling uplifted and inspired.
-You wanted to be there; and this desire to stop and be still in the place that you call home, I knew from hard toil and experience was absolutely crucial to creating a space that truly sustains and heals.
+You wanted to be there.
+And this desire to stop and be still in the place that you call home, I knew from hard toil and experience was absolutely crucial to creating a space that truly sustains and heals.

-In 2012, five years before I left the magazine, after some more shuttling back and forth between London and Brighton, I bought the home I live in today.
-Shared with my young son and two beloved Basset Hounds, it’s a 200-year old cottage that looks like the sort of thing you might see on the front of a chocolate box; internally it’s been slowly modernised with underfloor heating and Corian countertops set against original beams, leaded windows and a large brick fireplace, among other original features.
+In 2012, five years before I left the magazine, after another period of shuttling back and forth between London and home, I bought the home I live in today.
+Externally it’s a 200-year old cottage that looks like the sort of thing you might see on the front of a chocolate box; internally it’s been slowly modernised with underfloor heating and Corian countertops set against original beams, leaded windows and a large brick fireplace, among other original features.